Nelly Cootalot: Spoonbeaks Ahoy!

 Nelly Cootalot: Spoonbeaks Ahoy! is a point-and-click adventure game by British developer Alasdair Beckett-King.
 It was created as an indie game using the Adventure Game Studio game engine and released for free on the Internet on March 6, 2007.
 The game has been translated into Spanish, French, German and Polish.
+A sequel to the game, Nelly Cootalot: The Fowl Fleet, was released on March 22, 2016.